getporter/porter/docs/content/docs.md

 Porter is an open-source project that packages your application, client tools, configuration, and deployment logic into an installer that you can distribute and run with a single command.

-> 🚧 This is documentation for the most recent stable Porter release.
-Go to our [v1 prerelease docs](https://getporter.org/docs/), if you are using a v1 prerelease of Porter.
+> 🛑 This is documentation the v0 Porter release.
+Go to our [v1 docs](https://getporter.org/docs/), if you are using a v1 release of Porter.

 ## Explore documentation